reflex-dev/reflex-web/blog/2024-03-27-structuring-a-large-app.md

 relative to the root of the frontend (default port 3000).
 When an app is deployed in production mode, changes to the assets directory will NOT be available at runtime!

-When referencing a asset, always prefer to use a leading forward slash, so the asset can be resolved regardless of the page route where it may appear.
+When referencing an asset, always prefer to use a leading forward slash, so the asset can be resolved regardless of the page route where it may appear.

 ### uploaded_files